ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 3. It compiles all of the assets in the Rails asset pipeline (mainly used for our legacy application)
 4. It compiles our revamped application, Apollo, using Webpack

 This pipeline worked great, until it didn't.
-Our AWS EC2 instances are of type `c5.large`, which comes with 4gb of memory.
-But because of other processes, by the time Webpack begins, there is only around 2gb of memory available for it to use.
-As the size of Apollo grew, Webpack started demanding more and more memory.
-Eventually, as Webpack was starved of the memory it needs, we started experiencing excruciatingly slow builds with intermittent failures.
+Our AWS EC2 instances are of type `c5.large` and have 4gb of memory.
+Because of other processes that run concurrently with Webpack during compilation, our Production Engineering team has explained to us that we need to ensure Webpack take no more than 2gb of memory at any given time during the build.
+When Webpack start to exceed this limit, we begin to experience transient build failures in the compile pipeline.

 Now that the problem has been clearly identified, let's talk about the ways we tried to deal with it.

 ## The Blackbox Approach

-I would like to introduce the first approach we took as the "blackbox" approach, in reference to the blackbox testing method that many programmers are familiar with.
+I would like to introduce the first approach we took as the "blackbox" approach.
 In this approach, we treated our Webpack project as a "black box" that can only be examined and controlled from the outside.

 No matter how complex your Webpack project may be, Webpack is still just a Node program that must conform to all of the normal rules that apply to any other Node program.